semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 @## Handling long text within a tag

-> Note that this behavior is not recommended for full accessibility.
+> Note that this behavior isn’t recommended for full accessibility.
 Web page content should be responsive and adaptable to small viewport widths, text enlargement, and changes in text spacing.

-You can set a maximum width for tags, although it is not necessary in all cases.
+You can set a maximum width for tags, although it isn’t necessary in all cases.
 If the tag text exceeds the specified width, truncate it with an ellipsis.
 Hovering over the tag will display a tooltip with the full text of the tag.

 ![](static/ellipsis.png)